-- 1) Agree the definitions and terms used for land-based tourism; - 2) Define the use of station facilities in light of land-based tourism; - 3) Require non IAATO members to provide data on their land-based activities; - 4) Endorse the concept that all tourism activity is guided by the principle that tourism should have no more than a minor or transitory impact on Antarctica.
-This may be sufficient to prevent construction of land-based facilities solely for tourist use.
-Infrastructures that are 'shared' with national programmes, where tourism is used as a means to support science, should be seen in a separate light; - 5) Prepare a clear management strategy for human activities and visitor guidelines for existing land-based facilities that accommodate tourists.
+- 1) Agree the definitions and terms to be used for - a. land-based tourism - b. permanent and semi-permanent infrastructure; - 2) Define the use of station facilities with respect to land-based tourism and develop clear visitor management strategies; - 3) Encourage non-IAATO operators to provide data on their land-based activities; - 4) Endorse the concept that all tourism activity is guided by the principle that tourism should have no more than a minor or transitory impact on Antarctica.
+This may be sufficient to prevent construction of permanent land-based facilities solely for tourist use at previously undeveloped sites (cf. Resolution 5 Tourism in the Antarctic Treaty Area (2007)).